 Alcohol and Insomnia

-Because alcohol consumption can result in frequent waking, changes to the sleep stages, and a reduction in the amount of REM sleep, it is likely that alcohol exacerbates insomnia and its use as a sleep aid is not recommended.
+Because alcohol consumption can result in frequent waking, changes to the sleep stages and a reduction in the amount of REM sleep, alcohol likely exacerbates insomnia, and its use as a sleep aid is not recommended.

 Obstructive Sleep Apnea